 A marinade flavored with tequila, lime, garlic and more, transformed ordinary shrimp into zesty, delectable Margarita Shrimp!
 This Grilled Shrimp Recipe is out of this world and is guaranteed to become a favorite with your family!

 Did you all know today is National Margarita Day?
 I can barely keep track of what day of the week it is, let alone if it’s a foodie holiday.
 Well, without my foodie friends, I wouldn’t have either.
 My friend, Heather, of girlichef, has organized a group of bloggers to share margarita recipes.
 Now margaritas just happen to be my favorite cocktail, but Bill is in the hospital recovering from a heart valve replacement.
-Much as I’d like to liquor up with a gargantuan slushy margarita, I decided a light, zesty recipe for Margarita Shrimp was a better alternative.
+Much as I’d like to liquor up with a gargantuan slushy margarita, I decided a light, zesty Grilled Shrimp Recipe was a better alternative.

 - Frozen Mango Margarita from Noshing with the Nolands